rancher/docs/content/rancher/v2.x/en/installation/air-gap-installation/high-availability/_index.md

 | `address`               | The IP address for each of your air gap nodes outside of the cluster. |
 | `internal_address`      | The IP address for each of your air gap nodes within the cluster.     |
 | `url`                   | The URL for your private registry.                                    |

+> **Note:**  If your node has public and internal addresses, it is recommended to set the `internal_address:` so Kubernetes will use it for intra-cluster communication.
+Some services like AWS EC2 require setting the `internal_address:` if you want to use self-referencing security groups or firewalls.

 ```yaml
 nodes: